-Just south of Tokyo, lining the Tama River, are the factories and refineries of Kawasaki City.
-This industrial area lights up at night, drawing photographers and tourists for bus and boat tours.
+Kawasaki's industrial area lights up at night, drawing photographers and tourists for bus and house boat (yakatabune) tours.
 If you're looking to escape the tourist spots of Tokyo, come and experience the unique festivals, venues, and museums of Kawasaki.

-- Witnessing the spectacle of Kanamara Matsuri (Penis Festival), held each year in spring
+- Witnessing the spectacle of Kanamara Matsuri (Festival of the Steel Phallus), held each year in spring

 - Exploring traditional architecture at the Japan Open-Air Folk House Museum

 How to Get There